-At December 31, 2018, the Foundation has recorded \$687,133 in fair value of charitable gift annuities and \$950,609 in fair value of charitable remainder unitrust as assets (i.e. investment in cash equivalent funds and securities) in its consolidated statement of financial position.
+As of December 31, 2019 and 2018, the Foundation has recorded \$728,648 and \$687,133 in fair value of charitable gift annuities and \$1,099,060 and \$950,609, respectively, in the fair value of charitable remainder unitrust as assets (i.e., investment in cash equivalent funds and securities) in its consolidated statements of financial position.
 Assets received under these agreements are recorded at fair value and in the appropriate net asset category.
 Liabilities have been established for which the Foundation is obligated to an annuitant under a charitable gift annuity and beneficiaries under charitable remainder unitrust.
-Liabilities representing the amounts owed to annuitants under a charitable gift annuity totaled \$104,663 as of December 31, 2018.
-Amounts owed to beneficiaries under a charitable remainder unitrust totaled \$291,270 at December 31, 2018.
+Liabilities representing the amounts owed to annuitants under a charitable gift annuity totaled \$90,265 and \$104,663 as of December 31, 2019 and 2018, respectively.
+Amounts owed to beneficiaries under a charitable remainder unitrust totaled \$277,269 and \$291,270 as of December 31, 2019 and 2018, respectively.

 Beneficial interest in perpetual trusts: The Foundation is the beneficiary of four perpetual trusts, not created under the Plan, and for which the Foundation is not the trustee.
 The Foundation's interests in these trusts range from 10% to 100%.
-The Foundation relies on the fair market values provided by the trustees, except for holdings in oil and gas interests which are not reported at fair value by trustees.
+The Foundation relies on the fair market values provided by the trustees, except for holdings in oil and gas interests, which are not reported at fair value by trustees.
 Foundation management estimated the fair market value of the oil and gas interests (held in two trusts) using the same methodology that it uses for its other oil and gas interests (see Note 4).